-This procedure should be used in all cases in which it is alleged a member of staff or volunteer in a school, or another adult who works with children has:
+This procedure should be used in all cases when it is alleged a member of staff, supply staff, volunteer, Governor, or another adult who works with children has either:

-- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- behaved in a way that has harmed a child, or may have harmed a child; or - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-When considering allegations of suitability, (the fourth criteria above) the LADO's would consider the following situations:
+When considering allegations of suitability, (the fourth criteria above) the LADOs would consider the following situations:

-- Parents of children who are placed on a CIN plan or are receiving early help - Arrests for offences against adults - Presentation to other professionals around mental health, domestic abuse and/or substance misuse - Extreme political or religious viewpoints which could be considered Hate Crime - Concerns about behaviour in their private lives which may impact upon children
+- Parents of children who are placed on a CIN plan or are receiving Early Help; - Arrests for offences against adults; - Presentation to other professionals around mental health, domestic abuse and/or substance misuse: - Extreme political or religious viewpoints which could be considered Hate Crime; - Concerns about behaviour in their private lives which may impact on children

-The LADO criteria for intervention in any of these situations will be assessed against the likelihood and impact of transferable risk to children
+In any of these situations the LADO criteria for intervention will be assessed against the likelihood and impact of transferable risk to children.